cfjedimaster/catherder/readme.md

 ## Changelog

+* 6/5/2024: Machines now add to happiness for each cat up to the # of machines.
+So X feeders will feed the first X cats.
+Also reduced the amount of purrs needed to enable machines.
+Also simplified machine cost.
+I still have methods for each 3 types and I could reduce that, but keeping them in case I reverse the decision.

 * 6/4/2024: Added flag for when machines are enabled.
 Added machine display and ability to purchase.
 Machines don't do anything yet.
 Oh, added money cheat to the cheats.